MAD9137/f2024/docs/modules/week5/create-table.md

 ## Using a TableView in a regular ViewController

 So far, the tableView example used a TableViewController added to storyboard and a new tableViewController class added to the project to control it.
-This class inherits from the UITableViewConttroller class and needed certain functions in the master class to be be overridden to initialize the tableView.
+This class inherits from the UITableViewController class and needed certain functions in the master class to be be overridden to initialize the tableView.

 However, it is possible to place a TableView object in an existing regular ViewController that can be sized to take up any portion of the available view.